27 Black Wedding Rings Perfect for October Brides

 Oval Rosette Ring

-This unique ring is custom-made for each buyer.
+This unique ring is custom made for each buyer.

 Oval rosette ring, $5,000 at Anna Sheffield